Nataliks/rsschool-cv/cv.md

 --------------------------
 ## About me
 -------------
-I'm active, organized and fast learning.
+I'm sociable, active, organized and fast learning.
 Also I have a good nervous system and cold-blooded brain.
-I think these are my strenghts.
+I think these are my strengths.

 ------------------------
 ## Skills